Best Drum Set Reviews & Tested in 2019. How to Choose a Drum Set

 Benefits of Having Professional Drum Sticks

 Professional sticks are made with the type of music in mind.
 You wouldn’t want light, thin sticks for speed metal, or you’d be replacing them every 30 seconds during a show.
-Professional manufacturers consider thickness, taper, tip shape, length and material types when designing the best sticks for a genre and set.
+Professional manufacturers consider thickness, taper, tip shape, length, and material types when designing the best sticks for a genre and set.
 With the right sticks, you will be able to coax the sound that your set was designed to make.
 With the wrong sticks, you’ll always be struggling to get your sound just right.

-Good manufacturers know that a fuller tear drop tip will enhance the dark, rich lows of a well-made orchestra cymbal.
+Good manufacturers know that a fuller teardrop tip will enhance the dark, rich lows of a well-made orchestra cymbal.
 Nylon tips are durable and make a brighter tone.
 Small round tips enhance a cymbal’s high overtones.
 Whatever type you choose, there’s a wide variety of professional drumsticks to choose from, and a well-made set will take your playing to a new level.

 Best Drum Sticks for the Money

-For all around durability and versatility, it’s hard to beat the Vic Firth American Classic 5A Drum Sticks.
+For all-around durability and versatility, it’s hard to beat the Vic Firth American Classic 5A Drum Sticks.
 This is the most popular size on the market, with a 16” length and .570 diameter.
 Made of hickory, they are very dense with very low flex to produce a more definitive sound.
-The lacquer coating and medium sized diameter provides a great, no-slip grip.
+The lacquer coating and medium-sized diameter provide a great, no-slip grip.
 These sticks are well balanced at the butt end as well—so well balanced, in fact, that they seem lighter in the hands than they are.
 The balance is uniform across the production line due to the precise manufacturing method and almost nonexistent variations in the denseness of the hickory wood used.
 You’ll know what you are getting with each pair.
 They come with either wood tips or nylon tips if you need additional durability.
 At less than five bucks a pair, these are the best drum sticks for the money on the market.

 Best Drum Sticks You Can Find

-At over $25, CooperGroove 5A Performance Drumsticks may cost too much for beginners who are still going through a couple sets per week.
+At over $25, CooperGroove 5A Performance Drumsticks may cost too much for beginners who are still going through a couple of sets per week.
 However, once a drummer has reached pro levels…let’s just say that once drummers go CooperGroove, they don’t go back.
 The biggest joy these sticks provide is comfort.
 The grooved handles keep the sticks from becoming slippery with sweat while helping drummers keep track of their grip placement.

 The special design decreases shock against the palm of the hands so that drummers can play longer without pain.
-Combined with an ergonomic set design, even drummers with arthritis and carpal tunnel should experience some relief and enhanced playing time.
+Combined with ergonomic set design, even drummers with arthritis and carpal tunnel should experience some relief and enhanced playing time.
 That alone makes the price of this set a bargain.

 Other Great Drum Sticks for Everyone

-These great sticks don’t come at bargain basement prices or top-of-the-line design, but they are great all around sets for beginners and pros alike.
+These great sticks don’t come at bargain-basement prices or top-of-the-line design, but they are great all-around sets for beginners and pros alike.

 - Promark American Hickory 5A Wood Tip Drumstick